Skip to main content

 6. Due to the fact that only the Controller can disable itself for the Account, a Vault MUST implement a standard disableController function that can be called by a user to disable the Controller if vault-specific conditions are met (typically, the Vault SHOULD check whether the Account has repaid its debt in full).
 If the vault-specific conditions are not met, the function MUST revert.

 WARNING: If a vault attempted to read the collateral or controller sets of an account in order to enforce some policy of its own, then it is possible that a user could defer checks in a batch to be able to violate them to satisfy the vault's policy transiently.
 For this reason, vaults SHOULD NOT rely on an account's controller or collateral sets if checks are deferred for this account.
+This also applies to the amount of deposits and borrows the account has.

 7. After each operation potentially affecting the Account's solvency (also on a non-borrowable Vault), a Vault MUST invoke the EVC in order to require the Account Status Check.
 The EVC determines whether the check should be deferred or performed immediately.